• Skip to content

 Use a cotton wool ball to wipe behind and around the outside of your baby’s ears.
 Don’t stick anything inside the ears.
 To wash your baby’s hair, gently splash water onto their head.
 Dry your baby’s hair by gently moving the towel back and forth across their scalp.

 Clean your baby’s teeth and gums using water and a damp washcloth after morning and evening feeds.
 Wipe the front and back of their teeth.
 When your baby’s first teeth arrive, brush their teeth with water at least twice a day.
-Use a small, soft infant toothbrush.
+Use a soft infant toothbrush.

 Trim your baby’s nails using special baby nail scissors or an emery board.
 Have someone hold your baby while you trim.
 Or try trimming when your baby is asleep, in the highchair or listening to a favourite song.